BenRogersWPG/VSCode-Transparent-Minimap/README.md

 - Control minimap shadow border transparency as well
 - Lots of extension settings for your own customizations

-## How To Use 👇

-*I have coded a walkthrough for this extension.
-It will display when you first install the extension, and will walk you through a quick initial setup to get your minimap as you like it. (access it anytime by running `Get Started: Open Walkthrough` from the Command Palette)*

 ## Extension Settings ⚙️

 ### `TransparentMinimap.transparencyLevel`